 Let your co-workers, especially those you work closely and consistently with, know that when you return to work you’ll need to dedicate several time slots each day to breast pumping.
 Sharing details about how you are organizing and blocking off time on your work calendar will better prepare them for appropriate times to schedule meetings with you.

 We hope that this post and video empower you to stick to a pumping schedule when you return to work.
 If you’re interested in having a more comfortable pumping experience at work, check out a pair of BeauGen Breast Pump Cushions.

 Looking for more information on pumping and heading back to work?
-Check out BeauGen x Milkology’s online course “The Ultimate Back to Work Pumping Class”!
+Check out BeauGen and Milkology’s online course “The Ultimate Back to Work Pumping Class”!

 BeauGen Founder & CEO, Tu-Hien Le, shares a few helpful tips on how to stick with a pumping schedule when you go back to work